Environmental, Social and Governance (ESG)

 Nature

-Use nature-based solutions to deliver climate resilience and ecological engagements across existing service areas
+Use nature-based solutions to deliver climate resilience and ecological enhancements across existing service areas

 Leeds Skelton Lake services was developed in 2020.
 The site is located next to a bird sanctuary therefore required a biodiversity strategy to limit impact on these habitats.